BestTimesToVisit.com Logo

 Tuk-tuks

-Cost:Fares are usually fixed for specific routes and are very affordable, typically 10-40 THB (approx. $0.30-$1.20 USD) for short distances.
-The driver will tell you the price before you hop on.
+Cost:Fares are usually fixed for specific routes, typically ranging from 10-40 THB for short trips.
+Always confirm the price before hopping on.

 Grab (Ride-hailing App)

-Cost:Prices vary based on demand and traffic, but are generally competitive with metered taxis.
+Cost:Prices vary based on distance and demand, but are generally competitive with metered taxis.
 You'll see the estimated fare before booking.
-Download the app and link a credit card or use cash.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.